 - Seek personal fulfillment.
 Get involved in activities that you enjoy.

 - Live a balanced life.
 Make time for work, family and play.

-I hope you enjoyed reading this page about managing stress in the workplace!
+Thanks for reading these tips on managing stress in the workplace!